History and Tradition of Maryville College Athletics (Updated August 18, 2020)

 - 2011-2012 Women's Champion

 The Scots baseball team continued their success on Scotland Yard with back-to-back conference titles in ‘01 and ‘02.
 They have captured the title again in 2007 and 2009 and are the only baseball playing school in the Great South to boast four league titles.
-The diamondmen have produced over 50 All-Region performers and numerous all-conference standouts as well as All-American Adam Rosen.
+The diamondmen have produced over 50 All-Region performers and numerous all-conference standouts as well as All-Americans Adam Rosen, Mark Morales, and Nick Dean.
+Dean became the first Maryville College player drafted in the MLB draft going in the 32nd round to the Los Angeles Dodgers.

 The Women’s Soccer program finished with nine conference titles, and eight NCAA National Tournament appearances while in the league.
 They had a 116 conference win streak snapped in 2011 with a tie in the league final.